mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 TaMaRa consists of multiple C++ classes (@fig:classdiagram).
 Broadly speaking, these classes combine together to form the following algorithm.
 This is also shown in @fig:algodiagram.

+In general, the TaMaRa code is designed to be robust to any and all user inputs, and easy to debug when the algorithm does not work as expected.
+This is achieved by a combination of detailed, friendly error reporting and copious `assert` statements available in debug builds.
+For example, if a user specifies an error port marked `(* tamara_error_sink *)` that is multi-bit, which is not supported, TaMaRa will print an error explaining this in detail.
+The algorithm also performs self-checking using `assert` statements throughout the process to catch internal errors that may occur.

+The friendly error reporting is designed as a "first line of defence" for the most common user errors, and the addition of `assert`s plays an important role in debugging end user crashes.
+Ideally, TaMaRa will rather crash then generate an impossible design.
+All of this combines together to hopefully make a tool that users can be confident deploying in rad-hardened, safety critical scenarios.

+=== Overview
+From a high-level perspective, the TaMaRa algorithm can be summarised as follows:

+1. Analyse the RTLIL netlist to generate `tamara::RTLILWireConnections` mapping; which is a mapping between an RTLIL Cell or Wire and the other Cells or Wires it may be connected to
+2. For each output port in the top module:
+    1. Perform a backwards breadth-first search through the RTLIL netlist to form a logic cone
+    2. Replicate all combinational RTLIL primitives inside the logic cone
+    3. Generate and insert the necessary voter(s) for each bit
+    4. Wire up the newly formed netlist, including connected the voters
+3. Perform any necessary fixes to the wiring, if required
+4. With the initial search complete, compute any follow on/successor logic cones from the initial terminals
+5. Repeat step 2 but for each successor logic cone
+6. Continue until no more successors remain

+#figure(
+    image("../../diagrams/algorithm.svg", width: 85%),
+    caption: [ Logic flow of the TaMaRa TMR algorithm ] ) <fig:algodiagram>

 === Voter design
 Voters are one of the most important parts of a TMR circuit, and so I believed it was extremely important to design them and verify them with a high degree of assurance.
 In the very beginning, the voter circuit was